 Bromeliad Flowers Losing Color: When & How To Prune Them Off

-You may feel differently above the faded spike and that’s the point of this post.
-I’m going to answer all the questions I’ve gotten regarding this below.
+You may feel differently above the faded spike, and that’s the point of this post.
+I will answer all the questions I’ve gotten regarding this below.
 I’m referring to the flower spike as the “flower” because that’s what most people think of it as and call it.

 I didn’t take a picture of my Guzmania Claire in its hey day because I wasn’t planning on doing this post.
 Here you can see 2 of them – 1 is at the left front & the other towards the middle.
 This was before their flowers had stated to appear.